AndrewCarr24/lorenz/README.md

 these brackets.
 The lorenz package provides two methods for computing income inequality statistics using grouped income data.

-The package consists of two main functions - mcib and lorenz\_interp. mcib, which stands for mean-constrained integration over brackets, estimates income inequality using a technique described in a 2018 paper from Jargowsky and Wheeler. lorenz\_interp, which stands for Lorenz interpolation, is based on a new method I developed that estimates income inequality using an interpolated Lorenz curve.
+The package consists of main functions - lorenz\_interp and mcib. lorenz\_interp, which stands for Lorenz interpolation, is based on a new method I developed that estimates income inequality using an interpolated Lorenz curve. mcib, which stands for mean-constrained integration over brackets, estimates income inequality using a technique described in a 2018 paper from Jargowsky and Wheeler.

 ## Installation